MeerBiene/nginx_reverseproxy_template/README.md

  For advanced authentification you will need to make yourself familiar with creating a Root Certificate Authority and issuing Client Certificates.

  Features:
- - *http2*
+ - *http2 ready*
- - Cipher suites picked for maximum paranoia
+ - Cipher suites picked for maximum *paranoia*
- - Disabled TLSv1/1.1 (enabled by default on most configurations)
+ - Disabled TLSv1/1.1 (enabled by default in most configurations)
- - Option to enable encryption between nginx and your application
  - Authentification stuff if needed (Basic http authentification and client certificates)
+  - Option to enable traffic encryption between the nginx reverse proxy and your application

  ![Security](https://i.imgur.com/G52NR0r.png)